 We want to be inclusive.
 We will give voice to all scholars, immigrants and those who share our interests.
 We will preserve, empower and collaborate in sharing the stories of all Egyptians, any who once called Egypt home and all those first, second and third generation living transnationally.
 The project will retain its core pillars of hosting a blog, maintaining archival preservation, and creating resource lists on diverse topics.
 At the same time, it will expand by adding new content on our blog (broader public scholarship, contemporary debates and lifestyle sections), curating collections from any whose home was once Egypt, and listing resources in accessible and democratic ways to encourage virtual learning.
 We are also starting an Instagram page, moving to a more frequent publication schedule, and we will produce new digital initiatives through open-access resources.

 These changes will take time to implement.
 On September 15th the website will be taken down for maintenance.
 However, we’re not going anywhere.
 The project team will remain active on social media, updating you as we prepare for our re-launch in November 2020.

 We hope this simple overview will delight you as much as it does us.
 We’re excited by this trajectory and invite you to join us on this journey.
 We have grown with your support and encouragement over the years and look forward to the continued collaboration, engagement and dedication of our friends and colleagues all over the world.

-If you have any questions or wish to contribute to the project, please email us at email@example.com.
+If you have any questions or wish to contribute to the organization, please email us at firstname.lastname@example.org.

 With love and gratitude, Michael Akladios and Miray Philips